Agriculture in Canada: Fur

 Mink and foxes are farmed in Canada for their fur.
 The total value of mink pelts produced in 2018 was 44 million dollars.
 This value included pelts taken from animals that died and spring peltings.

+Sod

+In 2024, there were 248 sod operations in Canada, an increase of two from 2023, cultivating 21,702 hectares of land, which represents a 2.7% annual increase.
+In the same year, sales rose by 1.2% to $164.5 million.
+Sales are closely tied to housing market demand, which drives demand for sod.

+William Ruthven, a farmer from Alliston, Ontario, is credited as a pioneer of commercial sod farming in North America.
+In 1952, he founded the Ruthven Merion Sod Company, cultivating 900 acres of turf grass to meet the booming post-war housing demand.
+Ruthven shipped sod hundreds of miles, including to Chicago, Illinois, and Washington, D.C., taking advantage of markets where the highly demanded Merion Bluegrass wasn’t available.

+Brouwer Kesmac is a sod harvester and turf equipment manufacturer based in Keswick, Ontario.
+Founded by Gerry Brouwer in 1972, the company introduced a tractor-mounted sod harvester that cut the sod, transferred it onto a conveyor, rolled it, and placed the rolls onto a pallet, reducing the labour required on the average operation by 6 to 8 workers.
+Brouwer Kesmac's equipment is sold worldwide and is recognized as the most widely used in the industry.

 Other

 In recent years farmers have been producing alternative crops which are economically viable, and amongst these are organic farm crops.
 Hemp and wool from sheep are the main areas of fibre production of Canada.
 Wool production was on average 16,022,000 pounds (7,267 t) in the 1930s and 9,835,000 pounds (4,461 t) in 1949..
 Fibre flax from flaxseed has been exported to the United Kingdom.
 Crop growers may supplement their income with beeswax and honey and learn beekeeping.
 Enterprising land owners have had success growing as well as packaging and marketing the sunflower seed.
 Crops are not only for human consumption but also for animal consumption, which opens a new market such as canary seed.
 Cuniculture, or rabbit farming, is another livestock enterprise.
 Cannabis is an important crop in some areas, making up 5% of British Columbia's GDP.
 According to BC Business Magazine, the crop is worth $7.5 billion to the province annually, and gives employment to 250,000 people.